silentdiverchris/Archivist/README.md

 ## File inclusions and exclusions

+Include or exclude files to be copied to archives depending on a simple file specification eg. 'Media*.zip'.

 See IncludeSpecifications and ExcludeSpecifications, below.

 ## Slow volumes

-I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are pretty slow but cheap for the capacity, fairly indestructable and handy to carry around and store in quantity.
+I mainly archive to external SSDs and HDDs but also to a set of MicroSD cards, which are rather slow to write to but cheap for the capacity and fairly indestructable.
 The system can be set up to only write to these slow volumes on an overnight run, or at the end of the week, say.

 See IsSlowVolume and ProcessSlowVolumes, below.